manvirag/tech_learning_tinkering/hld/DB_schema.md

 ### DB Schema Designing Template ( specially modelling )

-- Thing on high level , how would you divide in microservice architecture. basically what are the flows and what are the component in them.
-For e.g. in rental car -> its user , car, resevation , payment .
-On very high level.
+- Find very high level and major entities.
+Thinking ->  how would you divide in microservice architecture. basically what are the flows and what are the component in them.
+For e.g. in rental car -> its user , car, resevation , payment . [text](https://www.red-gate.com/blog/a-data-model-for-an-online-musical-equipment-shop)
 - Then write only big entities.
 Like user, reservation etc.
 - Then after that deepdive into each bit entity like user.
     - check with help of given or asking, what are the things related to users.
+- divide into 1:m, 1:1, m:m
+- in case of 1:m -> m will have foreignn key of 1
+- in case of m:m -> create another table so that it can be break down into 1:m and m:1, that table contain the primary key of both tables.
+- create other entities, based on this principle.
+- later on denormalise if require for efficiency.
+- Learn about different product and their scheme with above red-gate.com for all mentioned above, red-gate have all those.